On this page

 When performing Git operations, Claude Code sometimes appears "too clever for its own good":

-• Taking the long way around and being counterproductive: For tasks that could be easily solved with git rebase -i, it might take a long way around using other methods.
+• Taking the long way and being counterproductive: For tasks that could be easily solved with git rebase -i, it might take a long way around using other methods.
 When the result is not as expected, it automatically reverts and tries other methods.
 While the spirit is commendable, this mechanism doesn't always succeed and sometimes makes the Git graph even messier.

 WARNING